bubriks/katacoda-scenarios/deployment-testing/step6.md

 `kubectl apply -f katacoda.yaml`{{execute T1}}

-No by using the following links we can experience the tools that we have installed.
+Now by using the following links we can experience the tools that we have installed.

 Grafana.